georgewoodall82/tbitsearch/README.md

-  -s, --sort <SORT>          Sort by (relevance, seeders, leechers, data, size) [default: relevance] -o, --order <ORDER>        The sort order (asc, desc) [default: desc] -c, --category <CATEGORY>  The category to search in (all, videos, software, music, games) [default: all] -h, --help                 Print help
+  -s, --sort <SORT>          Sort by (relevance, seeders, leechers, data, size) [default: relevance] -o, --order <ORDER>        The sort order (asc, desc) [default: desc] -c, --category <CATEGORY>  The category to search in (all, videos, software, music, games) [default: all] -p, --pages <PAGES>        The number of pages to show at one time [default: 1] -j, --json                 Output the results in JSON format -h, --help                 Print help
+  -V, --version              Print version
 ```